 Did the Manufacturer Ever Warn Women of These Effects?

 Bayer is the maker of Mirena, and they never warned women of the potential complications of removing the device.
 The company, however, has steadfastly maintained that the Mirena IUD is safe to use.
 They deny that any of the adverse health conditions reported are associated with Mirena's removal.

 Many women have decided to file lawsuits against Bayer.
 In California, Bayer and other pharmaceutical companies have a responsibility to ensure they supply safe medical devices to consumers.
 Not only do they have to inform patients of the potential side effects associated with using the device, but they also must provide warnings to patients about what happens when use discontinues.

 Is There a Statute of Limitations for These Cases?

 When dealing with medical device lawsuits, we have to look at a few different statutes of limitations that could apply.
 First, if a product liability lawsuit is filed, plaintiffs (the victims) generally have two years from the date they were injured or became ill to file a lawsuit.

 With Mirena crash cases, we also have to consider that they could be medical malpractice issues.
 This could be the case if your doctor did not provide you with the information necessary to make an informed decision regarding Mirena.
 In California, injured patients have three years from the date the injury or illness occurred or one year after they discover the injury or illness to file a medical malpractice lawsuit.

-If you or a loved one have experienced the Mirena crash after having the IUD removed, please speak to an attorney about how to proceed with your case.
+If you or a loved one have experienced the Mirena crash after having the IUD removed, please speak to our Miami personal injury attorneys about how to proceed with your case.
 You could be entitled to significant compensation for what has happened.